Billmate/QvicklyDocumentation/Writerside/topics/Downloadable-code.md

 |--------|------------------------------------------------------------------------|---------|-------------|
 | Simple | [GitHub](https://github.com/Billmate/QvicklyAPISamples/tree/main/Deno) | Started |             |

+> The code for Deno and Node.js is almost identical.
+This code is just adapted for Deno to make it run.

 ### Bun
 The Bun code examples are based on Bun v1.0.x.

 | Type   | Link                                                                  | Status  | Description |
 |--------|-----------------------------------------------------------------------|---------|-------------|
 | Simple | [GitHub](https://github.com/Billmate/QvicklyAPISamples/tree/main/Bun) | Started |             |

+> The code for Bun and Node.js is almost identical.
+This code is just adapted for Bun to make it run.

 ### Rust
 The Rust code examples are based on Rust 1.76.